Faewalk

 Magic

 When there’s fantasy, there’s magic.
 Often, different kinds of magic.
 Such is the case on Faewalk, and as expected, it’s pretty significant (where wouldn’t the ability to alter reality on a whim not be?).
 We don’t really know how it works; it just does.
 The ability comes from the radioactive nature of the world, that’s mostly clear, but why can only some people do it, and how do deities and eldritch horrors grant mortals the ability?
 It’s just a headache.
-All you really need to know right now is that it’s possible, it’s common, and many fail-safes are created to defend against it—for examples, everybody from shopkeepers to politicians know about magic and have defenses against it.
+All you really need to know right now is that it’s possible, it’s common, and many fail-safes are created to defend against it—everybody from shopkeepers to politicians know about magic and have defenses in place.

 Technology